qmk/qmk_firmware/docs/en/docs/feature_split_keyboard.md

 Enabled by default on ChibiOS/ARM.

+!!! tip
-?> This setting will stop the ability to demo using battery packs.
+    This setting will stop the ability to demo using battery packs.

 ```c
 #define SPLIT_USB_TIMEOUT 2000